NichCottle2201/snapchat_campaign_manager_media_image_assess/README.md

 ## Support

 For any issues or questions, please open an issue in this repository or contact your Snapchat Ads API support channel.

+## Testing

+This project includes a suite of unit tests to ensure the correct functioning of the code.
+The tests use Python's built-in `unittest` framework and mock API responses to test the functionality without making actual API calls.

+To run the tests:

+1. Ensure you're in the project directory
+2. Run the following command:

+   \`\`\`
+   python -m unittest test_snapchat_ads_campaign_manager.py
+   \`\`\`

+The tests cover:
+- Fetching campaigns
+- Getting campaign stats
+- Pausing campaigns
+- The main function's logic for different ROAS scenarios
+- Error handling

+It's recommended to run these tests after any changes to the main script to ensure everything is working as expected.